SER-401-Team-36/football-app/readme.md

 2. Run `docker-compose up` to start up the containers
 3. Open new terminal window, then continue to step 4.
 4. Run `docker-compose exec web flask db upgrade` to run all pending migrations
-5. Run `docker-compose exec web flask import-players` to run the import script
+5. Run `docker-compose exec web flask import-players` to run the import script - Currently imports 2020 player stats.
 6. Switch to Front-End folder (football-app-ui)
-7. sudo apt install npm
+7. sudo apt install npm - If on Windows, install Node
-8. sudo apt-get update
+8. sudo apt-get update - If on Windows, can be skipped.
 9. npm config set strict-ssl false
 10. npm install
 11. npm start